googleapis/google-cloud-python/packages/google-cloud-spanner/docs/snapshot-usage.rst

 Read-only Transactions via Snapshots
 ####################################

-A :class:`~google.cloud.spanner.snapshot.Snapshot` represents a read-only
+A :class:`~google.cloud.spanner_v1.snapshot.Snapshot` represents a read-only
-transaction:  when multiple read operations are peformed via a Snapshot, the results are consistent as of a particular point in time.
+transaction:  when multiple read operations are performed via a Snapshot, the results are consistent as of a particular point in time.